ckan/ckan/doc/contributing/architecture.rst

 Views
 -----

-Views process requests and build a response by rendering Jinja2 templates.
+Views process requests by reading and updating data with action function and return a response by rendering Jinja2 templates.
 CKAN views are defined in ``ckan.controllers`` and templates in ``ckan.templates``.

+Views and templates may use ``logic.check_access`` or :func:`ckan.lib.helpers.check_access` to hide links or render helpful errors but action functions, not views, are responsible for actually enforcing permissions checking.

 Plugins define new views by adding or updating routes.
-See :doc:`../theming/index` for adding templates from a plugin, and :ref:`custom template helper functions`
+For adding templates or helper functions from a plugin see :doc:`../theming/index` and
+:ref:`custom template helper functions`.

 Template helper functions
 #########################

-Template helpers are used for code that is reused frequently or too complicated to be included in the templates themselves.
+Template helper functions are used for code that is reused frequently or code that is too complicated to be included in the templates themselves.

 Template helpers should never perform expensive queries or update data.

 ``ckan.lib.helpers`` contains helper functions that can be used from ``ckan.controllers`` or from templates.
 When developing for ckan core, only use